tetrane/rvnbintrace/cache-format.md

 # Section description

-Sections are declares as a stream of bytes, with sizes.
-Each section starts with a `Section size` value, which store the size of the section _excluding this size parameter_.
+Sections are declared as a stream of bytes, with sizes.
+Each section starts with a `Section size` value, which stores the size of the section _excluding this size parameter_.

 ## Header